ApryseSDK/pdftron-react-native/README.md

 Note:
 - We recommend that our library is used with at least TypeScript v3.4.1.
 Although it can be compiled using lower versions, our typings will begin degrading to `any`.
 - Due to the introduction of proper typings to PDFTron's APIs, your compiler may now give warnings or errors about your usage of these APIs.
-In most cases these will not break your app but it is advised that you address them to take full advantage of TypeScript.
+In most cases these will not prevent your app from running but it is advised that you address them to take full advantage of TypeScript.
 It is particularly important to address them if you use TypeScript to emit files and have enabled `noEmitOnError` in your `tsconfig.json`.

 ### Migrating to TypeScript